softsideoftech/content/pages/buy-in-and-alignment.md

 ### 1. Aligning On Our Needs

-I took a couple of weeks to speak with the engineering leaders one-on-one.
-I also had group meetings with the wider team.
+I spent my first two weeks speaking with the engineering leaders one-on-one.
+And I had group meetings with the wider team.

-We all saw how time and again we delivered later than we said we would.
+We all recognized how time and again we delivered later than we said we would.
 Our business stakeholders were complaining about it.
-We sensed they were losing trust in us as developers, and we talked about that, too.
+We sensed they were losing trust in us as developers.

-And some developers felt frustrated with the business stakeholders.
-They often changed what they were asking for.
-As a result, the devs had to re-do and throw work away more often than they'd have liked.
+And from the other side, developers felt frustrated with the business stakeholders.
+They often changed what they were asking for last minute.
+The devs had to re-do and throw work away more often than they'd have liked.

+ I was simply the facilitator.
+My role was to steer these conversations to uncover our unmet needs.

 > _The team did most of the speaking.
 Both feelings and facts were fair game._

- What I did was steer these conversations to uncover our unmet needs.

 ### 2. Exploring Possibilities